spindogs/phpcs/README.md

 ### Arrays

-Arrays with a small number of indices MAY be declared using the shorthand format (taking notice of the whitespaces):
+Arrays with a small number of indices MAY be declared using the inline format (taking notice of the whitespaces):

     $arr = [1, 2, 3, 4];

-For larger arrays that do not fit on one line, the following format MUST be used:
+For larger arrays that do not fit on one line (80 characters), the multiline format MUST be used:

     $arr = [
         'First' => 1,